jmetzger/training-istio-kubernetes/istio/installation/04-install-demo-app-bookinfo.md

 ```

 ```
-# not the external-ip from this output
+# note the external-ip from this output
 # gateway automatically creates a service
 kubectl -n bookinfo get svc bookinfo-gateway-istio
 ```